 Long heralded as "The King of Wines", Barolo has come to be recognized as one of Italy's most important and complex wines.
 First produced during the Risorgimento period for the House of Savoy and perfected by generations of Piemontese winemakers looking to create an elegant wine exuding structure and unique personality, the Nebbiolo produced in the district's eleven villages rank among the world's most famous and sought-after wines.

-Located in the village of Barolo, the estate of Bric Cenciurio is one of the district's hidden gems.
-Operated by two generations of the Pitatore and Sacchetto family, the winery is committed to creating superior quality wines that are complex and refined yet also expressive of their terroir.
-Their work within some of the village's most important cru sites, including the famous Barolo vineyards of Monrobiolo di Bussia and Coste di Rose, are some of the most attractive and elegant wines to come out of the commune.
-Similarly, their cultivation of a monopole site for a new Barolo project (named for the family) has received lavish praise from critics throughout Italy.
+Located in the southern part of the zone near the village of Barolo, the estate of Bric Cenciurio is one of the district's hidden gems.
+Operated by two generations of the Pittatore and Sacchetto families, the winery is committed to crafting superior quality wines that are complex, refined, yet also expressive of their terroir.
+Their work within some of the village's most important cru sites, including the famous, tiny vineyards of Monrobiolo di Bussia and Coste di Rose, are some of the most attractive and elegant wines to come out of the zone.
+Similarly, their creation of a family selection of Barolo (named for the estate's founder, Alberto Pittatore) has received lavish praise from critics throughout Italy.

 Don't miss out on these incredible wines!